slaeryan/slaeryan.github.io/posts/slae-assignment2-blogpost.md

 <script id="asciicast-Rw3QK6JoGw0Z69jPtz3jjeZGb" src="https://asciinema.org/a/Rw3QK6JoGw0Z69jPtz3jjeZGb.js" async></script>

 ## A working demo of the shellcode generated
-I have also created a shellcode loader which takes the shellcode in hex string format as console argument from the user and executes the shellcode after converting it.
+I have also created a shellcode loader which takes the shellcode in hex string format as console argument from the user and executes the shellcode after converting it internally.

 This saves me from copying and pasting the shellcode C-string again and again in the shellcode.c code provided to us as a part of course-material and compiling and executing it(Yes, I'll plead guilty to being lazy!)